 Sex.
 There, I said it, and I’ll say it again.
+Sex.
+Stop giggling at the back.
 Sex and round the world travel is pretty much inevitable and most backpackers and travellers will at some point hook up.
-That is why it is essential to make sure that you take care of your sexual health when you are on the road.
+That is why it is essential to make sure that you take care of your sexual health when you are travelling.

 At some point on your gap year or extended round the world trip, odds are you will meet someone you want to sneak off somewhere private for some alone time with.
-Months spent travelling from one exotic destination to another, that intoxicating feeling of freedom, meeting a whole host of sexy locals and other backpackers alike, (because lets face it most backpackers are sexy as hell), add all that to a little too much alcohol, people letting their hair and their guards down and it all too often means one thing leads to another.
+Months spent travelling from one exotic destination to another, that intoxicating feeling of freedom, meeting a whole host of sexy locals and other gorgeous backpackers alike, (because lets face it most backpackers are sexy as hell just by the fact they are awesome world travellers), add all that to a little too much alcohol, people letting their hair and their guards down and it all too often means one thing leads to another.
+Ugly’s will get bumped, biscuits will get battered and the dirty deed will be done.
 It happens.

 Get screened regularly.